 If you are seeking an adventure, then this Northern Arizona outdoor activity will not disappoint.
-However, you will need a 4-wheel drive vehicle to get there safely.
+However, to soak in Arizona’s Verde Canyon Hot Mineral Springs, you will need a 4-wheel drive vehicle to get there safely.

 Who can resist sliding into a basin full of clean, warm water, delightfully titillating your legs and arms?
 My experience as I lazily lay my head back against the lip of the concrete tub, breathing in fresh, cool air, observing golden leafed oak trees blowing gently, then glancing down below to the Verde River meandering slowly through the canyon, feels like a slice of heaven.